Nithin-Valiyaveedu/ai-scientist-hacknation/README.md

 ## License

-MIT © 2026 Made with Love ❤️ and lost of Redbull by Nithin Valiyaveedu, Hoi Tung Ma, Gaurav Arora — see [LICENSE](./LICENSE)
+MIT © 2026 Made with Love ❤️ and lot of Redbull by Nithin Valiyaveedu, Hoi Tung Ma, Gaurav Arora — see [LICENSE](./LICENSE)